foobnix/LibreraReader/docs/wiki/what-is-new/8.0/index.md

 * Option to change Tabs position
 * Doc format support
-* Docx format support on Anroid 8+ devices
+* Docx format support on Android 8+ devices
 * Reading-mode presets

 **Bug Fixes**

 * Deleted files and folders no longer _ghost_ Library
-* Files, opened from other apps, will stay in Library until deleted (and cache cleared)
+* Files opened from other apps will stay in Library until deleted (and cache cleared)

 **Choose Tabs Position: Top or Bottom**